xinhari/hari/README.md

 ### Framework

-To write applications which run on Micro you can use the framework Go Micro.
+To write applications which run on Hari you can use the framework Xinhari.

 - **xinhari:** Leverage the powerful [Xinhari](https://xinhari.com/xinhari) framework to develop microservices easily and quickly.
 Xinhari abstracts away the complexity of distributed systems and provides simpler abstractions to build highly scalable microservices.